 There are many reasons to add social media to your business strategy: the connection, community engagement, and brand awareness opportunities are incredible resources for your agriculture business to innovate in the 21st century.

 Delivering food to the world is one of the most critical responsibilities ever.
 At LŪM we value what farmers, ranchers, and agriculture-based businesses provide to our communities and experiences.
 The agriculture industry has a host of challenges to overcome like its fast-paced nature, ever-evolving new trends, and content and message saturation that is often riddled with inaccurate or inflated details.
-As business in this industry, it’s critical to set find ways to stand out and get your message into the right ears, eyes and hearts.
+As a business in this industry, it’s critical to set find ways to stand out and get your message into the right ears, eyes and hearts.
 You should do this by planning and implementing a strategic marketing program(s) that develop and distribute communications regularly and effectively with your audiences that connect with them and incite action.

 Creating a strategy for your agriculture-based business or event can start by asking a few questions:

 What do you need to happen?
 Ultimately and ideally, what are you trying accomplish or make happen?
 Are you trying to create new business contacts, sell more products or educate a new or existing audience?
-Are their metrics associated with goal that you can identify as Key Point Indicators (KPIs)?
+Are their metrics associated with goals that you can identify as Key Point Indicators (KPIs)?
 All too often, individuals push forward in their marketing efforts without having a firm understanding of what their efforts should lead to or accomplish.
 The time, energy and money you expend should be intentional and support this overall goal.